Finding Culture-Sensitive Neurons in Vision-Language Models: Experimental Setup

 Using each neuron selector outlined in \S~\ref{sec:method}, we obtain a set of culture-sensitive neurons for each source culture $c_{\mathrm{src}} \in \mathcal{C}$.
 To evaluate to what extent these neurons are indeed culture-sensitive, we study two conditions: (1) \textbf{Self-deactivation:} $c_{\mathrm{src}} = c_{\mathrm{eval}}$, where the same culture from which the neurons were identified was used for evaluation.
 (2) \textbf{Cross-deactivation:} $c_{\mathrm{src}} \neq c_{\mathrm{eval}}$, where the neurons were identified from a culture that differs from the one under evaluation.
 This design allows us to test whether the selected neurons are primarily associated with a particular culture rather than affecting the model's overall capacity.

-\paragraph{Metrics} We assess each condition using two metrics: (1) \textbf{Accuracy change} ($\Delta$): the difference in CVQA subset accuracy between the full model and the masked model.
-(2) \textbf{Flip rate}: the proportion of items whose predicted answers differ from the full model.
-These metrics are complementary, $\Delta$ measures the change in task performance, while flip rate reveals decision shifts even when overall accuracy remains unchanged.
+\paragraph{Metrics.} We assess each condition using two complementary metrics: (1) \textbf{Accuracy change} ($\Delta$) measures the change in task performance between the full model and the masked model on a particular subset.
+Let $Acc_{\text{full}}$ and $Acc_{\text{masked}}$ denote accuracies reported in percentage (i.e., in $[0,100]$).
+We define the accuracy change as the percentage-point difference.
+(2) \textbf{Flip rate} is the proportion of items whose predicted answers differ from the full model, revealing decision shifts regardless of accuracy.
+Concretely, let $\hat{a}_i^{\text{mask}}$ and $\hat{a}_i^{\text{full}}$ denote the model's predicted answers with and without ablation masking (after normalization; Appendix~\ref{appendix:normalize}) for item $i$, respectively.

-\paragraph{Interpretation} Ablating culture-sensitive neurons should harm performance when the evaluation culture matches the source culture (large negative $\Delta$, high flip rate), but have minimal effect otherwise ($\Delta$ and flip rate close to 0).
+\paragraph{Interpretation.} Ablating culture-sensitive neurons should harm performance when the evaluation culture matches the source culture (large negative $\Delta$, high flip rate), but have minimal effect otherwise ($\Delta$ and flip rate close to 0).
 Hence, we focus on the gap between the self-deactivation effect and the average cross-deactivation effect as the main indicator of cultural sensitivity.
-Methods that yield larger self–cross gaps better isolate neurons that are critical, yet relatively specific to a given culture.
+Methods that yield larger self--cross gaps better isolate neurons that are critical, yet relatively specific to a given culture.
+Larger gaps (more negative) indicate stronger culture-specific impact with less spillover.